richardpauldev/578PA3.2/README.md

 3. You don't need any binaries other than the ones already included.
 4. You can do this assignment on Windows as well as it does not rely on any Gigapaxos on Zookeeper shell scripts, only Java.
 5. The RSM option is probably the fewest lines of code followed by Zookeeper followed by the Custom option, however this ordering may not necessarily correspond to the amount of time you might spend getting those options to work.
-6. Do NOT try to implementing your own consensus protocol as part of the Custom option as it is an overkill especially since the assignment allows you to use a global assumed-fault-tolerant storage system (file system or database) for coordination anyway.
+6. Do NOT try to implement your own consensus protocol as part of the Custom option as it is an overkill especially since the assignment allows you to use a global assumed-fault-tolerant storage system (file system or database) for coordination anyway.
 7. As always, the tests or config files provided are not intended to be exhaustive, and we may test your code with more stressful tests or configurations.

 More based on your FAQs.